stephen-bunn/facelift/docs/source/usage/rendering-frames.rst

 Now that we are reading frames in, we probably want to be able to preview what is going to be processed.
-OpenCV provides a *semi-decent* window utility that we take advantage of for our basic frame preview.
+OpenCV_ provides a *semi-decent* window utility that we take advantage of for our basic frame preview.
-If you want to display these frames in a more production-level applciation, I would recommend looking into using a canvas powered by OpenGL instead of relying on the hacky and inflexible solution provided by OpenCV.
+If you want to display these frames in a more production-level application, I would recommend looking into using a canvas powered by OpenGL instead of relying on the hacky and inflexible solution provided by OpenCV_.

-   It is not within the scope of this project to provide an optimial canvas for displaying the frames read in through OpenCV.
+   It is not within the scope of this project to provide an optimal canvas for displaying the frames read in through OpenCV_.
    There are likely other projects out there that can display frames (numpy pixel arrays) or a transformed variant of this frame while taking advantage of the GPU.